New York City, New York, United States

 During system testing, CV Pilot sites discover the importance of having expertise in detecting and mitigating interferences with radio frequency and GPS signals

-Connected vehicle deployers are encouraged to utilize multi-vendor outsourcing and to source suppliers early to create a collaborative environment that enables as much parallel work as possible.
+Connected vehicle deployers are encouraged to utilize multi-vendor outsourcing and to source suppliers early to foster collaboration that enables as much parallel work as possible.

 Refine institutional arrangements when deploying connected vehicle technology to outline the expectations of partners in terms of service, outcomes and reporting.